 With financial support from Nordic Innovation, the Nordic collaboration on SmartGovernment started in 2016.

 Today all five Nordic business registries are engaged in the collaboration, together with the Finnish Association of Accountants.
-The project is in an explorative phase, thus we are still trying to describe what SmartGovernment might become, without knowing all answers.

 As business registries, we are concerned with the businesses’ annual reporting.
 The idea of SmartGovernment arose in Denmark, motivated by a wish to, in general, remove the businesses’ administrative burdens related to mandatory reporting to the government.
 In Denmark there is now a particular focus on making a POC on automatic reporting of financial data, under the name Automatic Business Reporting.